 - All those who serve in a ministry involving people in vulnerable sectors must first meet the following requirements: - a.
-All volunteers age 14 and over must complete a volunteer application form which will include personal information and references, and also conduct a child welfare intervention check and a criminal records check.
-All three documents will be required every three - b.
-Along with a criminal record check, the child welfare intervention check and a completed application form, all volunteers must provide three references from people not related to them who have known them for more than six months, including one church elder or pastor. - Be interviewed by the program director and / or another church leader.
+All volunteers age 14 and over must complete a volunteer application form, which will include personal information and references, and a criminal records check.
+Those 18 and over must also provide an Intervention Record Check.
+All three documents will be required every three years. - b.
+Along with a criminal record check, the child welfare intervention check and a completed application form, all volunteers must provide three references from people not related to them who have known them for more than six months, including one church elder or pastor.

+c.
+Be interviewed by the program director and / or another church leader.